Symmons Plains, 26 Sep 1971

 - Brabham BT23E (Bob Curran): Built for Jack Brabham to use in the 1968 Tasman series and fitted with a 2.5-litre Repco V8.
 Sold to Bob Jane Racing but crashed by John Harvey in practice at Bathurst in April.
 Crashed again by Allan Moffat in practice at Sandown Park in September.
 For Harvey again in the 1969 Australian Gold Star, the 1970 Tasman series (Warwick Farm and Sandown Park only) and for the first race of the 1970 Australian Gold Star (won at Symmons Plains March 1970).
 Then sold to Bob 'Woody' Curran and fitted with a Ford twin cam for ANF2 racing in Tasmania from 1971 to 1977.
 From Curran to David Madrers in the early 1980s and started restoration before selling to Bill Marshall in 1983 who completed the restoration and used it in historic racing in Australia.
 Then sold via Ray Delaney (Melbourne, Australia) to Art Valdez (Torrance, CA) in late 1990, and remained in his collection for many years, until sold to the Rare Metals consortium in the UK in 2017.
 Bought from the consortium by Aaron Lewis (Australia) and rebuilt for him by Tony Ditheridge's Hawker Racing (Milden, Suffolk).

-- McLaren M10C [400-10-3] (Frank Matich): New to Frank Matich (Australia) and fitted with Repco-Holden V8 for Australian racing.
-Raced at Warwick Farm 12 Jul 1970 but crashed, and rebuilt on a new tub as "M10C".
+- McLaren M10C [400-10-3] (Frank Matich): New to Frank Matich (Australia) and fitted with Repco's new Holden V8 F5000 engine for Australian racing.
+Raced for the first time at Warwick Farm on 12 July 1970 but crashed, and rebuilt on a new tub as "M10C".
 Next raced at Calder on 18 Oct 1970, then at Australian Grand Prix 22 Nov 1970.
 Raced in the 1971 Tasman series, then to the US for the L&M series before returning to Australia for the 1971 Gold Star series.
 Crashed prior to Oran Park 27 June and rebuilt on third tub.
 To Frank Radisich at the end of 1971 and raced in the 1972 Tasman series, the 1972 Australian Gold Star, and the 1973 Tasman.
 To Keith Laney (NZ), fitted with a Chevrolet V8 and appeared in the Tasman series in 1974 and 1975.
 Then to Dennis Phillips for hill climbs 1976, then Russel Greer (Blenheim, NZ) and fitted with a 6.3-litre Chevy to win the 1979/80 NZ hill climb championship.
 Sold to Peter Addison (Australia) but history then unknown until acquired by Max Warwick (Australia) in the mid-1990s.
 Raced at Historic Sandown from 1998.
 Sold to Graham Wadsworth (Melbourne, Australia) 2006.

 - McLaren M18 (Don O'Sullivan): May be 500-08.
 Don O'Sullivan (Australia).
 Bought new from McLaren to replace O'Sullivan's M10A crashed at Teretonga.
 First seen at Mallala 11 Oct 1971 with Repco-Holden V8.
 Raced at 21 Nov 1971 Australian GP.
 Entered in the 1972 Australian Tasman rounds but DNA.
 Next seen at Surfers Paradise 27 Aug 1972 (raced by O'Sullivan) then at Symmons Plain 24 Sep (DNA but described as McLaren M22) and Adelaide 8 Oct.
 Raced by Howie Sangster for O'Sullivan from Warwick Farm 5 Nov 1972 (DNS).
 Not entered in 1973 Tasman series.
 O'Sullivan then bought an ex-Teddy Pilette M22 from VDS and the M18 is not seen again.
 Jaime Gard recalls it being reduced to a bare tub to contribute parts to the Gardos F5000 and then sold with the McLaren M22.
 However, M18 bulkheads have been found in the Gardos so it would appear than the M18 was completely consumed.